-Since the recent publication (Reeves, C.V., 2018: Petroleum Geoscience, vol 24, pp 41-56) there have been several significant refinements to the model of Gondwana dispersion.
-Many of these have been made in the last six months.
-Model CR19ABDJ, incorporating them, is demonstrated in the animation above.
 Precambrian terranes that made up Gondwana are shown in pink.
-In forward time, the growth of the oceans between them is depicted with the movement of the mid-ocean ridges (red with grey transforms) in relation to the mantle plumes (yellow ticks), the creation of the large igneous provinces (blue) and the pattern of fracture zones now evident in the topogprahy of the ocean floor (blue lines).
+In forward time, the growth of the oceans between them is depicted with the movement of the mid-ocean ridges (red with grey transforms) in relation to the mantle plumes (yellow stars), the creation of the large igneous provinces (blue/orange) and the pattern of transforms and fracture zones now evident in the topogprahy of the ocean floor (blue lines).
 The age of the created ocean is indicated by colours similar to those used in the CGMW Geological Map of the World.
 The animation illustrates how the topographic features of the ocean floor (as well as marine magnetic anomalies that are scarce before about 84 Ma) constrain the interpretation.
-The aimation is made from frames at intervals of 5 myr from 0 to 185 Ma and at 10 myr intervals 190 to 300 Ma.
+The aimation is made from frames at intervals of 2 myr from 188 to 0 Ma.
 The Atlas software of CPSL was used throughout.
-Research updates describing the recent work appear in Section 4 (follow the link under heading 4 below).
+Research Updates describing the recent work appear in Section 4 (follow the link under heading 4 below).
 Look out for more updates soon.

 Contents of this Section

 1. An Introduction to the Principles of Global Tectonics [click here] - for the non-specialist.

 2. References [click here] - published work as well as the ‘grey’ literature for the specilaist.

 3. A 12-Lecture Course on Gondwana Geodynamics [click here] - for those who want to learn.